vllm-project/vllm-spyre/docs/getting_started/installation.md

       and you require vllm-spyre==0.4.1, we can conclude that your requirements are unsatisfiable.
 ```

-To avoid this error, make sure to include the dependency overrides as described
+To avoid this error, make sure to include the dependency `--overrides` as described
 in the installation from source section above.